ChristianMarzahl/CarND-Behavioral-Cloning-P3/writeup_template.md

         return image, angle
 ```

+6. ##### Color Space

+As recommended by NVIDIA I used the YUV colorspace.

 ### Model Architecture and Training Strategy

 #### 1. Model architecture

-In my attempts to find a model that can well performe on both tracks I tryed some models.
+In my attempts to find a model that can well perform on both tracks I tried some models.
 Starting with the [Commaai Model](https://github.com/commaai/research) and the [NVIDIA Model](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/).
-After proper data augmentation and realising the diffrent color channel order in the drive.py (RGB vs BGR) I figured out that the used model architeture was not importend and both models were able to run both tracks successfuly.
-Finaly I used the Commaai mode.
+After proper data augmentation and realising the different color channel order in the drive.py (RGB vs BGR) I figured out that the used model architecture was not important and both models were able to run both tracks successfully.
+Finally I used the Commaai mode.

 | Layer (type)             |    Output Shape           |   Param  | Hint  |